atharvashukla/meta-repo/README.md

   My solutions to psets from  Algorithms with Kevin Gold.

 - [`easy-animator`](https://github.com/atharvashukla/easy-animator)
-  Animation engine from Object Oriented Design with Rahul Suryadevara
+  Animation engine from Object Oriented Design made with Rahul Suryadevara
----